square/connect-api-examples/connect-examples/v2/node_payment/README.md

 1. Generate a token - Using the [Square Payments Web SDK](https://developer.squareup.com/reference/sdks/web/payments) you accept payment source information and generate a secure payment token.

    NOTE: The Payments Web SDK renders the card inputs and digital wallet buttons that make up the payment form and returns a secure payment token.
-For more information, see https://developer.squareup.com/docs/web-payments/overview.
+For more information, see the [Web Payments SDK Overview](https://developer.squareup.com/docs/web-payments/overview).

 2. Charge the payment source using the token - Using a server-side component, that uses the Connect V2 **Payments** API, you charge the payment source using the sure payment token.